wp-plugins/bulletproof-security/readme.txt

 3. BulletProof System Information page

 == Changelog ==

+= .45.2 =
+* New Apache Directives for PHP5 added to the .htaccess master files
+* Maintenance mode master .htaccess code modified - RewriteCond to load new background png
+* Maintenance Mode log in / log out issue fixed - Log in / out of your Dashboard in Maintenance Mode
+* Website Under Maintenance coding modifcations and visual design enhancements
+* Background Graphic for Website Under Maintenance page created and added in the installation
+* Minor cosmetic nicks nacks fixed here and there
+* Help files and hover tool tips help info updated
+* Tested on WordPress 3.1-alpha - no issues or problems

 = .45.1 =
 * Bug fix for version check of BPS .htaccess master file